What is the mission of the selection committee?

 Can selection committee members serve more than one term?
 If so, how many terms are allowed or can they serve forever if they like?

-Members will serve one three-year term.
-Terms of the first group of committee members were staggered to allow for an eventual rotation of members.
-Until the rotation has been achieved, certain terms are shorter or longer.
+Members serve one three-year term.
+Terms of the first group of committee members were staggered to allow for an eventual rotation.
+Until the rotation has been achieved, certain members’ terms are shorter or longer.

 Can a committee member be removed?
 If so, by whom and for what reasons?